prijb/L1ScoutingAnalyzer/README.md

-# Example L1Trigger Scouting Analyzer
+# Example of L1Trigger Scouting Analyzers

 ## Demo Analyzer
 Simple example of an `EDAnalyzer` used to analyze L1T Scouting data.